 For the love of science.

-Since its inception in 1992, more than 300,000 students from across the United States and Canada have participated in the ExploraVision program.
-It's a fun and engaging project that can inspire a lifelong love of science for students and teachers alike.
+Since its inception in 1992, more than 330,000 students from across the United States and Canada have participated in Toshiba/NSTA ExploraVision.
+It's a fun and engaging program that can inspire a lifelong love of science, technology and innovation for students and teachers alike.

 What is ExploraVision?